idexus/maui/src/Controls/samples/Controls.Sample.Fluent/info.md

 ```

-# User defined classes
+## User defined classes

 ### `[FluentInterface]` attribute

-It generates fluent methods for user definied classes with the `[FluentInterface]` attribute
+Fluent methods will be generated for user definied classes with the `[FluentInterface]` attribute

 ### `[BindableProperties]` attribute

-It generates bindable properties and fluent methods for user definied classes with interfaces with the `[BindableProperties]` attribute
+Bindable properties and fluent methods will be generated for user definied classes with interfaces with the `[BindableProperties]` attribute

 ##### Additional atributes:

 - `[DefaultValue]` to define default values
-- `[PropertyCallbacksAttribute(propertyChanged, propertyChanging,validateValue, coerceValue, defaultValueCreator]` to define callback names
+- `[PropertyCallbacks(propertyChanged, propertyChanging,validateValue, coerceValue, defaultValueCreator]` to define callback names

 ##### Example